fatihaybsn/Orin-Stage/README.md

 That matters in a few practical situations:

-- **Trying another JetPack version without destroying the old environment.** Switching a physical Jetson between releases can mean reflashing or rebuilding device state.
-Orin Stage keeps exact releases side by side, so a JP6.1 workspace can stay untouched while you prepare JP6.2.3.
+- * **Trying and comparing different JetPack releases without replacing the current environment.** Switching a physical Jetson between releases can mean reflashing or rebuilding device state.
+Orin Stage keeps exact JetPack releases side by side, so a JP6.1 workspace can remain untouched while you prepare JP6.2.3, build the same project against both environments, or compare userspace and CPU-side behavior before moving to physical-device validation.
-- **Keeping several environments for the same release.** One verified JP6.2.3 base can back `project-a`, `project-b`, and `experiment` workspaces.
-A package or configuration change in one does not modify the others.
+- * **Testing different setups on the same JetPack release.** One verified JP6.2.3 base can back multiple independent workspaces for different projects, dependency sets, package changes, configurations, or experiments.
+You can modify one environment freely, keep another as a clean reference, and compare different setups without one workspace affecting the others.
-- **Using a shared, remote, or rented Jetson more efficiently.** If board access is limited or billed by time, software-side iteration can stay local and the real device can be reserved for GPU, DLA, camera, kernel/device, timing, power, thermal, and performance work.
+- * **Using physical Jetson time more efficiently.** Whether the device is on your desk, shared, remote, or rented by the hour, CPU-side software iteration can stay local in Orin Stage.
+The physical Jetson can then be reserved for final validation and the work that actually requires hardware, such as GPU, DLA, camera, kernel/device behavior, timing, power, thermals, and performance.
+For rented hardware, this can reduce billed time; for an owned device, it still reduces the amount of routine development that has to happen on or through the board.
 - **Experimenting without constantly rebuilding the target from zero.** Once the NVIDIA inputs and exact base are already verified, they can be reused instead of being downloaded and constructed again for every workspace.
 - **Working when the board is simply not available.** You can still inspect the target package state, test ARM64 CPU-side behavior, resolve dependencies, and prepare builds before the next hardware session.